mayaanne/foundations/week-1/git-version-control-primer.md

 # Version Control with Git - Primer

 ### Learning Competencies
-By the end of this exploration, you should
+By the end of this exploration, you should be able to

-- Be able to explain what version control is and does
+- Explain what version control is and does
 - Understand what Git is
 - Understand what GitHub is